 The Capstone/Practicum integrates the program’s curriculum and provides students with the opportunity to apply new skills in a real world setting.
 With support from both faculty and field mentors, students use underlying foundations and newly acquired competencies to develop their own practice framework on a project of their own choosing.
 In the classroom, students learn from each other through sharing of ideas, problem solving, reflection and collaboration.
 The bridging of theory and practice culminates in this course.

 Throughout the year the department holds events that provide students, alumni and community professionals with on-going professional development opportunities.
 Students and alumni have access to leaders and authors in the field who share their expertise on current issues of interest to students and professionals working in organization development, HR and change.

 Faculty, students and alumni are involved in professional organizations within the field such as the Society for Human Resource Management, American Society for Training & Development and the Organization Development Network.
 The Minnesota chapter of the OD Network meets monthly on the Minneapolis campus.
 These organizations provide opportunities for networking and ongoing professional development.

-Students from this program have the opportunity to continue being academically challenged and to benefit from collaboration with classmates through the Human Resource and Change Leadership Alumni Group.
+Students from this program have the opportunity to continue being academically challenged and to benefit from collaboration with classmates through the Organization Development and Change Leadership Alumni Group.
 This group meets on a regular basis to continue learning and professional development, share, support, problem solve and network with both new and former colleagues.

-Our program draws its faculty from practical scholars who are engaged in innovative thinking and research in HR and change and who work closely with organizations to develop this knowledge in the Twin Cities, nationally, and internationally.
-Our full-time faculty is joined with a core group of exemplary leader-practitioners and guest scholars who bring their field and organizational experience to our MA students through hands-on, creative problem solving, focusing on current issues, trends and approaches.
+Our program draws its faculty from practical scholars who are engaged in innovative thinking and research in organization development and change and who work closely with organizations to develop this knowledge in the Twin Cities, nationally, and internationally.
+Our full-time faculty is joined with a core group of exemplary leader-practitioners and guest scholars who bring their field and organizational experience to our M.A. students through hands-on, creative problem solving, focusing on current issues, trends and approaches.